Small business owner

 "My editor picked up on so many inconsistencies and avoidable errors – I was mortified!

-"On closer inspection, I realized that many of the issues my editor flagged were things I wasn't even aware of as being errors."
+"On closer inspection, I realised that many of the issues my editor flagged were things I wasn't even aware of as being errors."

 After a successful collaboration and re-publication, Samantha sent her editor an email, "I cannot thank you enough for all the work you did on my novel.
 You are the last set of eyes any manuscript needs before it goes out into the world.
 I'd definitely like to work with you on my next book."